What does accident insurance cover

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Covering specific needs: Accident protection for children and seniors
+Covering specific needs: accident protection for children and seniors

-• Improved dismemberment scale for certain professions
+• Improved loss-of-limb scale for certain occupational groups

-• Inclusion of accidents from own movements
+• Inclusion of accidents caused by one's own movement

 • Coverage of costs for psychological support after an accident

-• Rooming-in benefits for parents when a child is in hospital (often up to 25 euros per night)
+• Rooming-in benefits for parents when a child is in hospital (often up to €25 per night)

-Choose the right protection: Strategies for the right accident insurance
+Choosing suitable cover: strategies for the right accident insurance

-Important steps for selection:
+Key steps for choosing:

 1. Determine personal needs (life situation, risks, financial goals).

-3. Choose a sensible progression (e.g., 225%, 350%, or 500%).
+3. Choose sensible progression (e.g. 225%, 350% or 500%).

 5. Compare offers from at least three different insurers.

-7. Check whether premiums are tax-deductible.
+7. Check whether contributions are tax-deductible.

-Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimisation.

 FAQ

-What exactly does accident insurance cover?
+What exactly does personal accident insurance cover?

-When does the accident insurance not pay out?
+When does accident insurance not pay?

 What does progression mean in accident insurance?

-Are children covered by accident insurance?
+Are children also covered under the accident insurance?

 Subscribe to our newsletter